 Talk to people.
 Do you have friends or family in the field?
 They can help you connect with others.
 Find MIT alumni in your field of interest through the MIT Alumni Advisor Hub.

 Volunteering at a hospital or other healthcare setting can teach you about the field.
 Help patients, speak with doctors and healthcare professionals, and learn about the workplace.

 Check out our list of hospitals that offer volunteer opportunities.

 Join clubs and organizations to learn about medicine.
 The MIT Pre-Medical Society is a good place to start.
 Look for other clubs at MIT or join local or national organizations.

 Do an Exploratory Program

-The summer and IAP are great times to do a program with shadowing, lectures, research, and clinical experiences.
-Apply for these programs in late fall or early winter.
+The summer and IAP are great times to do a program that includes shadowing, lectures, medical research, and other clinical experiences.
+Apply for these programs in late fall, early winter and spring.

 - Summer Health Professions Education Program